 - Preheat the oven to 325°.

-- Grease bottom and sides of the cake pan (or springform pan) with some softened butter, and line the bottom of the pan with a round of parchment paper.
-Butter the parchment paper.
+- Grease bottom and sides of the cake pan (or springform pan) and line the bottom of the pan with a round of parchment paper.
+Grease the parchment paper.
 Set aside.

 - Place the almonds on a baking sheet and toast them for 5-7 minutes until fragrant, making sure not to burn them.
 Remove from the oven and set aside to cool.